therealnagia/twitchbanfromlist/README.md

 ### CAUTION:
 - While there are many happy people that have used this script, PLEASE USE THIS SCRIPT AT YOUR OWN RISK
-- Per [Isssue #15](https://github.com/therealnagia/twitchbanfromlist/issues/15), some users report experiencing temporary shadow bans from using this script with lists that are very large.
+- Per [Issue #15](https://github.com/therealnagia/twitchbanfromlist/issues/15), some users report experiencing temporary shadow bans from using this script with lists that are very large.
 - This script will be reworked to add more safety options in the near future.

 ### Features: